0n1shi/runb/README.md

 # About

-This is a OCI-layer container runtime.
+This is a OCI-layer container runtime for study.

-#